Asiya-Sohail/Asiya-Sohail/README.md

 - 🏆 **Participated in 5+ Coding Competitions**
 - 🌍 **International Hackathon Participant** with an eagerness to innovate and collaborate globally
 - 🔢 **Solved 150+ LeetCode Questions**
-- 📚 **Currently Learning:** Full Stack Web Development from scratch
+- 📚 **Currently Learning:** Full Stack Web Development and Data Science
-- 🎯 **Goal:** To become a Full Stack Developer and apply my skills to impactful projects
 - 🧩 **Harvard Puzzle Day 2025 Participant** - Engaged in problem-solving and teamwork in a prestigious international event
 - 💡 **Code in Place by Stanford** - Served as a Section Leader, mentoring students and contributing to the success of the program
 ---